 The same can be said for real estate funds.
 For example, a syndication investment is often focused on a single building.
 So when you invest in it, everything rides or dies with that one property.
 Don’t get me wrong–when I find a good syndication deal, I jump all over it.

-However, there is some comfort knowing that investing in real estate funds gives me instant diversification, kind of like a mutual fund of syndications.
+However, there is some comfort in knowing that investing in real estate funds gives me instant diversification, kind of like a mutual fund of syndications.

-This diversification is created by owning multiples assets in multiple parts of the country since weather, economic, and political factors can be highly localized.
+This diversification is created by owning multiple assets in multiple parts of the country since weather, economic, and political factors can be highly localized.
 Funds also create diversification when it comes to market timing because they make purchases over time and at different periods in the market cycle.

 It’s always nice to know that your risk is somewhat mitigated by this diversification.

-I told my friend it’s extremely important to know how to vet these funds before investing in them, because once you do, you can consider your funds locked up for quite a while.
+I told my friend it’s extremely important to know how to vet these funds before investing in them because once you do, you can consider your funds locked up for quite a while.
 Just how long depends on the nature of the fund, so that’s certainly something to consider.

 When it comes to the vetting process, you have to identify the operators of the fund, their track record, and their goals.
-You need to know the type of assets they’re going to pursue, in which markets they’re investing in, and how they’re mitigating risk.
+You need to know the type of assets they’re going to pursue, which markets they're investing in, and how they're mitigating risk.
 This last factor is even more important now, considering we’ve been in a boom real estate cycle for quite a while and people are fearing some sort of upcoming recession.